NehaCodesAI/Residency-Day-1-Group-Project-Proposal/README.md

 Proposal for an Interactive Visa Support Chatbot Outlining a project to build a chatbot that offers step-by-step visa information and assistance.

 ### Local Development Setup
-The MCQ-generation workflow uses Python >=3.10.
+The Chatbot workflow uses Python >=3.10.

 ```shell
 # 1. Clone the repository